-Universal precautions

-Engineering and work practice controls

-Personal protective equipment

-Housekeeping

-Hepatitis B vaccination

-Post-exposure evaluation and follow-up

-Communication of hazards to employees and training

-Recordkeeping

-Procedures for evaluating circumstances surrounding an exposure incident
+Universal precautions Engineering and work practice controls Personal protective equipment Housekeeping Hepatitis B vaccination Post-exposure evaluation and follow-up Communication of hazards to employees and training Recordkeeping Procedures for evaluating circumstances surrounding an exposure incident

-InIn additionIn addition to this institutional ECP, individual departments in which employeeIn addition hashas been determined been determined to occur retain on-site of tailoredtailored to thattailored to that site, and is locally administered by atailored to that site, and is locally administered by atailored to that site, and is locally administered by the Office of Training, initial and annual is provided by the Office of Training, initial and well as annual notification well as annual notification of the availability of well as annual notification of ppost-exposurepost-exposure control services are provided by the Occupational Health C BostonBoston Medical Center.
+InIn additionIn addition to this institutional ECP, individual departments in which employeeIn addition hashas been determineds been determined to occur retain on-site c tailoredtailored to thattailored to that site, and is locally administered by atailored to that site, and is locally administered by atailored to that site, and is locally administered by the Office of Training, initial and Training, initial and annual is provided by the Office of Training, initial and a well as annual notification well as annual notification of the availability of well as annual notification of ppost-exposure control services are provided by the Occupational Health C BostonBoston Medical Center.
 CopiesBoston Medical Center.
-Copies of any of the programs are availability & Safety Office.
+Copies of any of the programs are available Health & Safety Office.